WalkerGriggs/walkergriggs.com/content/posts/basic_english.md

 Of course, this got me thinking about my experience learning to code, or work with computers more generally.
 Honestly, Basic English is not far off.

-In highschool, we wrote hundreds of lines on paper well before we typed a single character into a text editor.
+In high school, we wrote hundreds of lines on paper well before we typed a single character into a text editor.
 Before we learned loops, we learned about variables.
 Before variables: types.
 The syllabus was condensed to 850 words (or whatever the programming equivalent is), and we kept to it.
 Our diction was limited, and we drilled those core principles home.

 Jump forward however many years, and my experience learning Rust was vastly different.
 I dove straight into traits and borrowing and async, and I ultimately failed to learn the language.
 I don't know Rust any better than I know Italian.
 I didn't limit myself to 850 words.